top of page

 SUMMER POPS '91

-The Chorus purchases the former Immaculate Conception Church/Center for the Arts building from the receiver for $165,000.
-Money for the purchase is raised from Board members and a few other special friends of the Chorus.
+The Chorus purchases the former Immaculate Conception Church/Center for the Arts building from the receiver.
 The building is renamed the Chorus of Westerly Performance Hall.
-The Annual Drive exceeds its $75,000 goal, with donations from 1178 individuals and 141 businesses.
-In addition, 192 individuals, businesses and corporations contribute to SUMMER POPS.
 George Kent is named "Citizen of the Year" by the Westerly and Pawcatuck Chamber of Commerce.

 Handel - Zadok the Priest, Sing Unto God